saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

 **[Final Module 2 Project Code](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/python/Mod2/2.07_solutions)**

+#### NOTE
+Negative
+: If you are cloning ot downloading the GitHub repo, make sure you do the following:
+  * Ensure there is no `.pytest_cache` file in the project (delete it!)
+  * You have [Python 3](https://help.dreamhost.com/hc/en-us/articles/115000699011-Using-pip3-to-install-Python3-modules) (including Pip3) and Pytest installed
+  * You run `pip3 install -r requirements.txt` to install all the other dependencies.

 ### Use GitHub Repository (Optional)

 If you are familiar with using GitHub to write your code, you can also clone or download the repository above to use as the base to write your test from.